- 08 Jul 2011

 Delegation in Multi-Establishment Firms: Adaptation vs. Coordination in I.T.
 Purchasing Authority

-Executive Summary — Scholars have intensely studied the similarities and differences between organizations that are decentralized in their decision making versus those favoring more command-and-control central authority.
+Overview — Scholars have intensely studied the similarities and differences between organizations that are decentralized in their decision making versus those favoring more command-and-control central authority.
 What leads to a firm following a decentralized approach, and can that approach be predicted?
 Professor Kristina McElheran advances previous, largely theoretical, research on this subject to explore in the real world the economic determinants affecting how IT purchasing authority in 3,000 multi-establishment companies was allocated between central headquarters and outlying establishments.
 Key concepts include:

 - Theoretically, organizations are expected to delegate authority when local choices are most important to the overall value of the firm, when local information advantages are significant, or when the cost of processing firmwide information at the center grows too great.
 Centralization is predicted when the value of firmwide coordination dominates these adaptation and information-processing concerns.